Efficient thermalization and universal quantum computing with quantum Gibbs samplers: Methods

-Before providing some details about the proof of Theorem \ref{thmequivclasses}, which we postpone to Appendix \ref{zeroTGibbsQP}, let us make some observations and comparison to the existing literature on dissipative quantum computing.
-As previously mentioned, the equivalence $\mathsf{BQP}=\mathsf{AdiabQP}$ was derived in the seminal paper \cite{aharonov2008adiabatic}, and later refined in \cite{oliveira2005complexity} by exhibiting a simpler circuit-to-Hamiltonian (CTH) construction with a family of $2$-local, $2$-dimensional, qubit Hamiltonians (see also previous refinements in \cite{ambainis2006elementary,kempe2006complexity,oliveira2005complexity}).
-That $\mathsf{GibbsQP}\subseteq \mathsf{BQP}$ follows from the quantum algorithm prescribed in \cite{kastoryano2023quantum,chen2023efficient}.
-Here, we are proving the opposite inclusion that $\mathsf{BQP}\subseteq \mathsf{GibbsQP}$ by making use of circuit-to-Hamiltonian constructions akin to those appearing in the proofs of $\mathsf{BQP}\subseteq \mathsf{AdiabQP}$.

-\paragraph{Proof sketch}: Similar to the quantum adiabatic algorithm, our method consists of encoding the output states of a uniform, polynomially sized family of quantum circuits $C$ into the ground states of a uniform family of local Hamiltonians $H_C$.
-However, while the adiabatic theorem requires a path between $H_C$ and a trivial Hamiltonian with gap closing at most polynomially fast, we instead need to show the rapid convergence towards states close to the ground state of $H_C$ for a Gibbs sampling algorithm with a properly selected filter function $\gamma(\omega)$.
-It turns out that the Gaussian filter introduced before Eq.~\eqref{eq:generator1} does not work, as the Markov chain in the eigenbasis does not necessarily converge to the ground state.
-However, it was conjectured in \cite{chen2023efficient} that better mixing properties might be attained by means of linear combinations of Gaussian filters without loss of KMS symmetry.
-In particular, the following filter that is reminiscent of Metropolis sampling can be achieved that privileges transitions to lower energy levels:
+\paragraph{Proof of Theorem \ref{th:gibbsQP}}: Similar to the quantum adiabatic algorithm, our method consists of encoding the output states of a uniform, polynomially sized family of quantum circuits $C$ into the ground states of a uniform family of local Hamiltonians $H_C$ that can usually be decomposed into a clock part $H_{\textrm{clock}}$ and circuit part.
+The adiabatic theorem requires a path between $H_C$ and a trivial Hamiltonian with gap closing at most polynomially fast.
+Here, we instead need to show the rapid convergence towards states with enough overlap with the ground state of $H_C$ for a Gibbs sampling algorithm with the properly selected filter function $\gamma^M(\omega)$.
+The Hamiltonians in CTH constructions can be chosen to be frustration free and have ground state energy $0$.
+It then suffices to measure all energy terms and eventually obtain $0$ to ensure we have prepared the ground state.
+For this procedure to succeed with high probability, it suffices to produce an approximation of the GS with large overlap with the ground state.

+It turns out that the Gaussian filter introduced in Equation \eqref{eq:generator1} does not work as well for low temperatures, since the corresponding Markov chain does not necessarily converge to the ground state.
+The Gaussian profile of the filter translates into the coefficient $\gamma(\omega)$ in Eq. \eqref{eq:generator1} also being Gaussian, which is a functional form that does not effectively favor transitions to lower energies.
+However, it was conjectured in \cite{Chen2025} that better mixing properties might be attained by means of linear combinations of Gaussian filters without loss of KMS symmetry.
+In particular, with such a linear combination we can generate the following filter

+where $\sigma_E$ is a free parameter quantifying the energy resolution.
+This is reminiscent of Metropolis sampling, and privileges transitions to lower energy levels.